Colorado Snowsports Museum and Hall of Fame Announces Class of 2024

 Bjorn Erik Borgen | Sport Builder

-Bjorn Borgen has been a force in elevating the sport of skiing through a lifetime of providing leadership and support for athletes, venues, and major events.
+Bjorn has been a force in elevating the sport of skiing through a lifetime of providing leadership and support for athletes, venues, and major events.
 His efforts and persistence were pivotal in bringing the FIS World Championships to the Vail Valley in 1989, 1999, and 2015.
 He consistently supported athletes in the United States, and his home country of Norway, making it possible for athletes to achieve their dreams on and off the snow through the creation and funding of educational scholarships.
 Through board service and leadership for the US Ski & Snowboard Team, Ski & Snowboard Club Vail, and the Vail Valley Foundation, his efforts have resulted in the successful completion of major projects in the U.S. and abroad, from the Ski & Snowboard Club Vail Clubhouse and race venue expansion to the USSA Center for Excellence in Park City to the expansion and enhancement of Kvitfjell Resort in Norway.

 John McBride | Sport Builder